 - to write at an AU location – 10 days before scheduled write date

 (If you would like to write your exam the last week of the month, it is recommended you book a month in advance as timeslots close to the end of the month are in higher demand.)

 Completion deadlinesYou can write your exam at any time within your course contract period.
 If you submit a late exam request, it must be received before your contract end date.
-You then have 30 days from the contract end date to write the exam.
+You must schedule a write date that is within 30 days after the course contract end date.

 Regardless of when you write your exam, all coursework (such as assignments, quizzes or papers) must be completed by the course contract end date.